SnowyPenguinSolutions/Finger-Puppeteering/src/chapters/chapter_1.md

 ![](images/ship_it_squirrel.png)

 Basically, you have this squirrel that is just saying "SHIPIT!".
 This is important.
 Shipping your product is important.

-Now, you can practice DevOps without using Puppet.
+Now, note that you can practice DevOps without using Puppet.
+It's just much easier when you automate yourself out of a job, and into a job of automating 2 other people out of a job.
+Allowing them to go forth, learn to automate someone else out of a job, and the vicious cycle continues.
+But isn't that what we've been doing for thousands of years?

 ## A Few Notes.